-A class for getting a version-controlled project's current version based on its most recent tag and the difference therefrom classmethod from_project_dir(project_dir: $str \mid pathlib.Path = '.', config: Optional[dict] = None) \rightarrow Versioningit$

-Construct a Versioningit object for the project rooted at project_dir (default: the current directory).
+A class for getting a version-controlled project's current version based on its most recent tag and the difference therefrom classmethod from\project\dir(project\dir: str | Path = '.', config: dict | None = None) → VersioningitConstruct a Versioningit object for the project rooted at project\dir (default: the current directory).

-If config is None, then project_dir must contain a pyproject.toml file containing a [tool. versioningit] table; if it does not, a NotVersioningitError is raised.
-If config is not None, then any pyproject.toml file in project_dir will be ignored, and the configuration will be taken from config instead.
+If config is None, then project\dir must contain a pyproject.toml file containing either a [tool. versioningit] table or a [tool.hatch.version] table with the source key set to "versioningit"; if it does not, a NotVersioningitError is raised.
+If config is not None, then any pyproject.toml file in project\dir will be ignored, and the configuration will be taken from config instead.
 See "Passing Explicit Configuration".

-- NotVersioningitError - - if config is None and project_dir does not contain a pyproject.toml file - if config is None and the pyproject.toml file does not contain a [tool. versioningit] table - ConfigError if the tool.versioningit key, config, or any subfields are not of the correct type
+- NotVersioningitError - if config is None and project\dir does not contain a pyproject.toml file - if config is None and the pyproject.toml file does not contain a versioningit configuration table - ConfigError if the configuration object/table or any of its subfields are not of the correct type

+'''

-$get_version(write: bool = False, fallback: bool = True) \rightarrow str$
+get\version(write: bool = False, fallback: bool = True) \rightarrow str

+'''